yeshsurya/pyConP/README.md

         <li> "locals()" prints all local variables in current scope </li>
 	    <li> List of all dunder methods in Python <a href="https://www.reddit.com/r/Python/comments/br9ok2/list_of_all_python_dunder_methods/"> in reddit </a> </li>
 	    <li> Pytest command list all fixtures available : ```pytest --fixtures``` </li>
+	    <li> The id() function returns a unique id for the specified object.
+All objects in Python has its own unique id.
+The id is assigned to the object when it is created.
+The id is the object's memory address, and will be different for each time you run the program </li>